ymaximys/projects-server-task/README.md

 The API you should support:
 1. Projects CRUD API:
   - Project should contain - project name, status (0/1)
+2. Users CRUD API:
+ - Users should contain - full name, login name, password.
-2. Adding/Removing new users to existing projects:
+3. Adding/Removing new users to existing projects:
   - Users can be added to multiple projects.
-  - Users should contain - full name, login name, password.
-3. Get all projects of the users.

 ### Admin service
 A micro-service responsible for all the business logic of the application if there are any.